SIMMY-KUMARI12/github_dsa/README.md

 # github_dsa
-This is my first repository about data structure.
+This is my first repository.
+This repository is about the data structure in c++ language.
 <br>
 Author: Simmy Kumari